rust-lang/rust/text/0000-projections-lifetimes-and-wf.md

 (which is true, clearly, but in some cases the implicit bounds from traits are not `'static` but rather some named lifetime).

-The next clause states that all object fragments must be WF.
-An object fragment is WF if its components are WF:
+The next clause states that all object type fragments must be WF (an "object type fragment" is part of an object type: so if you have `Box<FnMut()+Send>`, `FnMut()` and `Send` are object type fragments).
+An object type fragment is WF if its components are WF:

     WfObjectFragment:
       ∀i.
 R, r.. ⊢ Pi